webqit/quantum-js/README.md

 ## Interaction with the Outside World

-Stateful programs can read and write to the given scope in which they run; just in how a regular JavaScript program can reference outside variables and also make side effects:
+Stateful programs can read and write to the given scope in which they run; just in how a regular JavaScript functions can reference outside variables and also make side effects:

 ```js
 let a = 2, b;